-“Gidget Goes to Rome” isn’t the best of the three Gidget feature films, but it isn’t the worst.
+“Gidget Goes to Rome” isn’t the best of the three Gidget feature films, but it may not be the worst?

 In this film, we join Gidget and her friends for a third summer.
-Gidget (Carol) is about to go off to college and is planning a trip to Rome, Italy with her friends — Lucy (Noreen Corcoran) and Libby (Trudi Ames).
+Gidget (Cindy Carol) is about to go off to college and is planning a trip to Rome, Italy, with her friends — Lucy (Noreen Corcoran) and Libby (Trudi Ames).
 She’s trying to convince her boyfriend Moondoggie/Jeff (James Darren) and his buddies — Judge (Joby Baker) and Clay (Peter Brooks) — to come along.
 But before they can head abroad, Gidget’s parents need some convincing.
 They will only let Gidget go if she has a chaperon.
 Judge enlists his rich, eccentric Aunt Albertina (Jessie Royce Landis).
 Without her knowledge, Gidget’s father (Don Porter) writes to an old friend he met in Italy during World War II, Paolo Cellini (Cesare Danova).

-Cindy Carol as Gidget is no Sandra Dee, but she is better than most of the actresses that tried their hand at the role.
 Carol is admittedly syrupy sweet and squealy, but she has more of a Gidget personality than Deborah Walley had in “Gidget Goes Hawaiian.”
 In the 1959 film, Gidget is painted as a straight-A, intelligent, Tom boy who finally finds her place on the beach.
-Walley’s Gidget was written as man crazy and impulsive, which wasn’t accurate.
+Walley’s Gidget was written as man crazy and impulsive.
 But Carol brings back the intelligence of Gidget, as she spouts off facts about Italy and quotes authors.

 Cindy Carol was cast because Walley was pregnant.
-The film’s credits say “introducing Cindy Carol” but this was actually one of her last film roles; with her career ending in 1965.
-Prior to this film she had acted on the “New Loretta Young Show,” “Leave It To Beaver” and a bit part in “Cape Fear (1962).”
+For the role, Carol was signed to a seven year contract with Columbia, and the film’s credits say “introducing Cindy Carol,” however, this was one of her last film roles; with her career ending in 1965.

 Another silly aspect of this film is Gidget’s daydreams.
-If you remember in “Gidget Goes Hawaiian,” Gidget has odd daydreams about being a loose woman and then of being a stripper.
-In “Gidget Goes to Rome,” Gidget imagines that she’s Cleopatra and another daydream as a Christian martyr in the gladiator ring as Daniela, Judge and Jeff watched.
+If you remember in “Gidget Goes Hawaiian,” Gidget has daydreams about being a loose woman.
+In “Gidget Goes to Rome,” Gidget imagines that she is Cleopatra and another daydream as a Christian martyr in the gladiator ring as Daniela, Judge and Jeff watched.

 The Sept.
 12, 1963, New York Times Bosely Crowther review was brief and neither praised nor criticized “Gidget Goes to Rome.”
 Crowther noted, Carol played Gidget with “proper pout and correct ingenuousness.”